trilitech/tezos-developer-docs/docs/reference/unity/Wallet.md

 - In WebGL applications, it uses the `TezosSDK.Beacon.BeaconConnectorWebGl` class to trigger the browser to connect to a wallet app in a browser plugin.
 - In all other applications, it uses the `TezosSDK.Beacon.BeaconConnectorDotNet` class to generate a QR code to connect to a wallet app on a mobile device.

+When the `walletProvider` parameter is set to `WalletProviderType.kukai` in a WebGL application, it triggers the web browser to open the user's Kukai wallet.
+This type of connection is appropriate only for WebGL applications.

 <!-- TODO
 There's a lot more to connections, as described in https://opentezos.com/gaming/unity-sdk/api-documentation/#iwalletproviderconnect.
 Need to work out what's relevant here and what should go in a topic on connecting to wallets.

+What happens with the redirect param?

 Update: Per Berk, there are only these two ways of connecting now.
--->
+Update, no, it appears we still have qr code, deep link (beacon), and social (kukai) -->

 ## `Disconnect()`